smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/15 - Exists.md

 |  4 | <NULL> |        5 |  4 | <NULL> | <NULL>   |

-We can also apply DeMorgan's law and use the NOT EXISTS and the EXCEPT operators.
+We can also apply De Morgan's law and use the NOT EXISTS and the EXCEPT operators.

 ```sql
 SELECT  a.*,